Montgomery officials urge Hogan to consider tightening restrictions as Md. infections rise

-County health officer Travis Gayles called on state officials to release metrics that would trigger a reimposition of certain restrictions.
-Residents need to know what the state sees as the “limit” for the current surge in infections, he said.
+County health officer Travis Gayles called on state officials to release metrics that would trigger a reimposition of certain restrictions, adding that residents need to know what the state sees as the “limit” for the current surge in infections.

-Michael Ricci, a Hogan spokesman, did not immediately respond to requests for comment Wednesday, but sought earlier in the week to downplay the connection between the state’s reopening and the recent surge in cases.
+Michael Ricci, a Hogan spokesman, said in a statement that officials “have not detected any connections” between the recent uptick in cases and the state’s reopening.
 Contact tracing data suggests that there has been an increase in infections tied to out-of-state travel, particularly to Florida, he said.

-D.C., Maryland and Virginia reported 2,500 new coronavirus infections Wednesday, continuing an uptick in cases driven primarily by increases in Maryland.
-The state’s seven day average in new cases has climbed to over 1,200 from a low of 749 in early March, with infections in the Baltimore area more than doubling in the past month.
+D.C., Maryland and Virginia reported 2,501 new coronavirus infections Wednesday, continuing an uptick in cases driven primarily by increases in Maryland.
+The state’s seven-day average in new cases has climbed to over 1,200 from a low of 749 in early March, with infections in the Baltimore area more than doubling in the past month.
 Covid-related hospitalizations in Maryland are also up, per state data.

 Coronavirus cases in both D.C. and Virginia have ticked up slightly since mid-March, but not to the same extent as Maryland.